 Modern finance automation tools are designed with ease of use in mind.
 No need to scramble through dozens of confusing dashboards with ambiguous functionality.

 It can be as simple as clicking, dragging, and dropping to complete business-critical tasks such as paying your bills.
-Modern finance automation tools like Ramp allow you to consolidate your corporate cards, expense management, and accounts payable platforms into one that seamlessly integrates with your HRIS and ERP for you to manage your spend reliably
+Modern finance automation tools like Ramp allow you to consolidate your corporate cards, expense management, and accounts payable software into one that seamlessly integrates with your HRIS and ERP for you to manage your spend reliably

 Regrettably, given the mass of information finance teams have to process, human error is an unfortunate, but very big reality.
 According to a report from Ocrolus, this error could be as big as 4%.
 And with no slowdown in work in sight but few resources to take it on, finance automation undoubtedly can fill in a huge gap.